 You've probably experienced being "on the fence" about a place of work.

-That said, during the "in-between" stage, you probably acted a little differently at work.
-Maybe it wasn't blatantly obvious; but it was subtle enough for some people — especially those who work closest to you — to notice.
+During the "in-between" stage, you probably acted a little differently at work.
+Maybe it wasn't obvious; but it was subtle enough for some people — especially those who work closest to you — to notice.

 Employee engagement is dynamic.
 It exists in shades of grey.
 Simply put, engagement ebbs and flows in the same employee throughout their tenure.